opensearch-project/documentation-website/_notifications-plugin/index.md

 # Notifications

 The notifications plugin provides a central location for all of your notifications from OpenSearch plugins.
 Using the plugin, you can configure which communication service you want to use as well as see relevant statistics and troubleshooting information.
-Currently, the plugin supports sending notifications from the Alerting, Index State Management (ISM), and Reporting plugins.
+Currently, the plugin supports sending notifications from the Alerting and Index State Management (ISM) plugins.

 You can use either OpenSearch Dashboards or the REST API to configure notifications.
 Dashboards offers a more organized way of selecting a channel type and selecting which OpenSearch plugin sources you want to use, whereas the REST API lets you programmatically define your notification channels for better versioning and reuse later on.